 % of total seen: 100% of the groundworks.

 Results:

-The following groundworks were monitored by a CAT archaeologist in response to a Project Brief written by the Colchester City Council Archaeological Advisor.
-The WSI was written by Emma Holloway of CAT.
+The following groundworks were monitored by a CAT archaeologist in response to a brief set by Dr Simon Wood of Colchester City Council Place and Client Services.
+The WSI was written by Colchester Archaeological Trust.